canonical/ubuntu-packaging-guide/patches-to-packages.rst

 format.
 Check in ``debian/source/format`` to ensure it says ``3.0 (quilt)``.

-Older packages using source format 1.0 will need to explicity use Quilt, usually by including a makefile into ``debian/rules``.
+Older packages using source format 1.0 will need to explicitly use Quilt, usually by including a makefile into ``debian/rules``.